 Having discussed my (lack of) hobbies, I thought I could get away with a non-academic post and would like to share details of the prolific reading habit I mentioned.
 When I graduated from my PhD six years ago, I vowed that I would read more.
 I love reading and missed reading complex fiction during my doctorate.
 I have stuck to this resolution, despite doing lots of other things in this time (I didn’t realise how much until I wrote this list).
 Since 2010, I have had a second child, done another degree (Master of Higher Education), bought a house, had surgery four times, had three jobs, and reached Senior Lecturer in a continuing (tenured) position.
 Throughout this, I have stuck to my goal and now read a couple of books a week.
 Reading is one of the great joys of my life (below are some of my favourites so far this year).

 So what changed in my reading life, other than no longer being a PhD candidate?

 - I track my reading in Goodreads – I am able to remember what I have read, create ‘to read’ and ‘favourites’ of the year lists, and share recommendations with friends

-- I set myself reading goals – for example, I read the Stella Prize (writing by Australian women) shortlist each year, and I decided to read more non-fiction in 2016
+- I set myself reading goals – for example, I read the Stella Prize (writing by Australian women) shortlist each year, and I decided to read more non-fiction in this year

 - I read blogs and listen to podcasts about books – current favourites include Australian Women Writers and What Should I Read Next?